nathsagar96/alerta/README.md

 ## 🤝 Contributing

-Contributions to improve the Astro Alert are welcome!
+Contributions to improve the Alerta are welcome!
 Here's how you can contribute:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`